Panch Prayag : Five Sacred Confluences of Alaknanda River

 Sonprayag (Confluence of Mandakini River and Vasuki Ganga River)

 At Sonprayag, the confluence of Vasukiganga River and Mandakini River takes place.
 Sonprayag is situated near to the Temple of Kedarnath at an elevation of 6000 feet.
 From Sonprayag, the trek to Kedarnath Temple begins and this place acts as a point where pilgrims leave their vehicles and start trekking to Kedarnath Temple.
-Famous temple of Triyuginarayan is situated 12Km from Sonprayag and it is believed that from the temple premises Lord Vishnu watched the Marriage Ceremony of Lord Shiva and Goddess Parvati.
+The famous temple of Triyuginarayan is situated 12Km from Sonprayag and it is believed that from the temple premises Lord Vishnu watched the Marriage Ceremony of Lord Shiva and Goddess Parvati.

 Keshav Prayag (Confluence of River Alaknanda and River Saraswati)

 Keshav Prayag is the confluence of Alaknanda River and Saraswati River.
-Keshav Prayag lies enroute to Satopanth Glacier near village Mana and it is visible from there.
+Keshav Prayag lies en route to Satopanth Glacier near village Mana and it is visible from there.
 The famous Bhim Pul build by Bhim (a character from Epic Mahabharat) lies on Saraswati River.
 It is believed that at Keshav Prayag, River Saraswati goes underground and meets River Ganges and River Yamuna at Allahabad.

 Kedar Prayag (Confluence of Bhagirathi River and Kedar Ganga Ganga)